NVIDIA/nvbandwidth/README.md

 7    276.12    276.45    276.12    276.36    276.00    276.57    276.45      0.00
 ```

-Set number of iterations and the buffer size for copies with --loopCount and --bufferSize
+Set number of iterations and the buffer size for copies with --testSamples and --bufferSize

 ## Test Details
 There are two types of copies implemented, Copy Engine (CE) or Steaming Multiprocessor (SM)